katiajensen26/startup/notes.md

 I learned a lot about HTML.
 I just need to work on getting better at remembering all of the different tags and what they do.

-This is how you deploy files so your website actually shows up like you want it to:
+This is how you deploy files so your website actually shows up like you want it to.
+You HAVE to make sure you are in the right folder for it to work.

 ```
 ./deployFiles.sh -k C:/Users/katia/cs260/MyPair.pem -h mybookshelf260.click -s startup